mkdoc/mkdoc/doc/readme/usage.md

 ```

 But the stream pipeline version will be faster as it does not need to launch multiple processes and does not convert the stream to JSON.

-Sample input is the [source file](/doc/readme.md) for this document.